Best Stripe Dunning Software for SaaS in 2026

 | Gravy | Custom | Managed | N/A | 10-20% |

-How SaveMRR's Revenue Rescue works
+How does Revenue Rescue work?

 When a payment fails on your connected Stripe account, SaveMRR detects it immediately via webhook.
 Here's what happens next:

-- Hour 1 — A friendly, plain-text email goes out.
+- Hour 1: A friendly, plain-text email goes out.
 It looks like you personally wrote it.
-"Hey, heads up — your card didn't go through for [Product].
+"Hey, heads up, your card didn't go through for [Product].
 Here's a link to update it."
 No corporate dunning template.
 No Stripe branding.

-- Day 3 (Growth plan) — If the card still hasn't been updated, a second email goes out.
+- Day 3 (Growth plan): If the card still hasn't been updated, a second email goes out.
 This one mentions what they'll lose access to.
 Social proof that most customers fix this in 2 clicks.

-- Day 6 (Growth plan) — Final notice.
+- Day 6 (Growth plan): Final notice.
 Clear deadline, urgency, direct link to update.
 This email alone recovers 15-20% of remaining failed payments.

 On the Growth plan, all emails send from your own domain via custom SMTP.
-Your customer sees an email from you@yourdomain.com — not "noreply@savemrr.co."
+Your customer sees an email from you@yourdomain.com, not "noreply@savemrr.co."
 This matters because dunning emails from third-party domains get lower open rates and trigger spam filters more often.

-Why plain-text dunning emails outperform HTML templates
+Why do plain-text emails win?

 Every dunning tool sells you on their beautiful HTML email templates.
 Logos, buttons, brand colors.
 Here's what the data actually says: plain-text emails recover more revenue.